JM-Weber/James-Weber/docs/publications.md

 In UKESM we simulate emission reductions similar to those from the COVID19 pandemic and find that changes in short lived climate forcers such as SO<sub>2</sub>, NO<sub>x</sub>, O<sub>3</sub> and black carbon aerosol have a minimal impact on climate.
 View [here](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2020GL090326)

 ## In Review
 ### Chemistry-driven  changes strongly influence climate forcing from vegetation emissions.
-(Nature Geoscience)
+(Nature Communications)
 <br />
 <br />